andyn/kapunaattori/README.md

 It creates funny word combinations!

 It also creates a temporary cache directory to its location.
-If you change the source file, remove the cache dir.
+If you change the source file list, remove the cache dir before running the script again.

 Sample usage:
 -------------